This Sculpture Shows The Inner Child In Us – Love

 I am curious about what came up for you when viewing these sculptures.

-How does your Inner Child feel when you distance yourself from those important to you?
+How does your inner child feel when you distance yourself from those who are important to you?

-How do you support your Inner Child to create bridges, not walls, when scared or flooded?
+How do you support your inner child in creating bridges, not walls, when scared or flooded?

 Inner Child - Providence Holistic Counselor, Coach and Reiki